Ever wondered why “SongRhythm Tracks“, and not just, “Rhythm Tracks“?

 Professional musician backing tracks

 Firstly, it is important to get a sense of the form of the music, and secondly, it would be good also to always practice and play, in the rhythmic style of the piece.
-Consider an unrealistic, optimum situation were a real human band of experienced musicians who know the piece well already are in your practice studio ready to jam along to.
+Consider an unrealistic, optimum situation where a real human band of experienced musicians who know the piece well already are in your practice studio ready to jam along to.
 They will also need to accommodate you by stopping and starting at your command.
 That concept has been best addressed by professional musician backing tracks supplied by vendors such as ‘Aebersold’.
 They are a great option, but not always a practical one.
 If you have purchased one of these, and it includes your tune, in key and style and similar tempo you will be playing it with your band, then, great, do include playing along to it as part of this practice.
-It can be really enjoyable and allows one to practice improvisation with the aural checks on harmony and form you would not otherwise have.
+It can be really enjoyable and allows one to practise improvisation with the aural checks on harmony and form you would not otherwise have.
 That is if you improvise over the form and drop a bar or forget a chord change you should hear that and be able to correct it.

 Play with the Greats!